 Terms of Service

-BY USING THE SERVICES, YOU REPRESENT THAT (1) YOU HAVE READ, UNDERSTAND, AND AGREE TO BE BOUND BY THESE TERMS; (2) YOU ARE OF LEGAL AGE AND HAVE LEGAL CAPACITY TO FORM A BINDING CONTRACT WITH US; AND (3) YOU HAVE THE AUTHORITY TO ENTER INTO THE TERMS.
-IF YOU DO NOT AGREE TO THESE TERMS, INCLUDING THE MANDATORY ARBITRATION PROVISION AND CLASS ACTION WAIVER IN SECTION 21, DO NOT ACCESS OR USE OUR SERVICES as you are not permitted to do so.
+BY ACCESSING OR USING THE SERVICES IN ANY WAY, ACCEPTING THIS AGREEMENT BY CLICKING ON THE “I ACCEPT” OR “NEXT” BUTTON, COMPLETING THE APPLICATION PROCESS, OR BROWSING OR DOWNLOADING OUR MOBILE APPLICATION, YOU REPRESENT THAT (1) YOU HAVE READ, UNDERSTAND, AND AGREE TO BE BOUND BY THESE TERMS; (2) YOU ARE OF LEGAL AGE AND HAVE LEGAL CAPACITY TO FORM A BINDING CONTRACT WITH US; AND (3) YOU HAVE THE AUTHORITY TO ENTER INTO THE TERMS.
+IF YOU DO NOT AGREE TO THESE TERMS, INCLUDING THE MANDATORY ARBITRATION PROVISION AND CLASS ACTION WAIVER, DO NOT ACCESS OR USE OUR SERVICES AS YOU ARE NOT PERMITTED TO DO SO.

 In addition to these Terms, we may ask you to accept additional terms that apply to specific features, products or services provided by Ethos Estate Planning.
 To the extent any additional terms conflict with these Terms, the additional terms govern with respect to your access to or use of the applicable feature, product or service.